dataheim-io/dagster-datacontract/README.md

 ## Simple Example

-The following example can be found inside the [example](https://github.com/dataheim-io/dagster-datacontract/tree/main/example) directory:
+A complete example can be found inside the [example](https://github.com/dataheim-io/dagster-datacontract/tree/main/example)-directory:

 ```python
 from datetime import timedelta